taehyun53/Global-Airport-Recommendation-System-/README.md

 ![alt text](images/Log_Loss_Scores.jpeg)

 • Overview: The light BGM was the fastest and most accurate model with the log loss score of 0.681140.

-• I determined both the training and testing scores for the models.
+• I determined that both the training and testing scores for the models.

 • Hypertuning Parameters: Found the optimal reg_alpha, reg_lambda, max_depth, num_leaves, colsample_bytree, maxbin, etc to account for overfitting.

 • Classification Report

 ![alt text](images/classification_report.jpeg)

-• Training_score, Accuracy, Precision, Recall, F1_score, logloss,
+• Training_score, Accuracy, Precision, Recall, F1_score, logloss

 ![alt text](images/LGBM_Metrics.jpeg)

 • ROC_AUC_Curve - The mBest ROC score is small_airport which makes sense because it had the most samples.

 ![alt text](images/ROC_curves_LGBM.jpeg)

 • ROC_AUC score for micro and macro.

 ![alt text](images/ROC_AUC_MICCRO_MACRO.jpeg)

   - Why do micro and macro have different results?
-    - First of all, macro-average will compute the metric independently for each class and then take the average (hence treating all classes equally),         - Second, micro-average will aggregate the contributions of all classes to compute the average metric.
+    - First of all, macro-average will compute the metric independently for each class and then take the average (hence treating all classes equally).

+    - Second, micro-average will aggregate the contributions of all classes to compute the average metric.

-    - Therefore, in a multi-class classification setup, micro-average is preferable if you suspect there might be class imbalance
+    - Therefore, in a multi-class classification setup, micro-average is preferable if you suspect there might be class imbalance.

 # 8. Future Improvements
 • All sources of datasets contributed to the predictive power of the model.

 • Out of 3 supervised classification models, LGBM  provided the best results.

 • Out of 12 features, we used only 4 features.

 • Train Set - 80%, Test Set - 10%, Validation Set - 10%

 • With more usefull features, the model can be improved in the future.